 There are different treatment options available for people who need help stopping cocaine use.

 There’s currently no medication that treats cocaine addiction, but sometimes doctors prescribe drugs off-label to treat it.
-Disulfiram (Antabuse) and lorcaserin (Belviq) are two such medications.
+Disulfiram (Antabuse) is one such medication.

 If you reach out to your doctor about your cocaine use, they will start by asking you questions about your lifestyle, habits, usage, and dosage.
 It’s important to be straightforward and honest so you can get the right treatment.

 Sometimes a health event, such as a seizure or stroke, will prompt a doctor to bring up the possibility of cocaine addiction to you if you also have other symptoms.